Are we allowed to go on holiday in the UK right now?

 In Scotland, local lockdowns are also in force, with closures of pubs, restaurants and other licensed premises like bingo halls and casinos in Greater Glasgow and Clyde, Lanarkshire, Ayrshire and Arran, Lothian, including Edinburgh, and Forth Valley.
 These closures are currently in place until October 25.
 Elsewhere alcohol may only be served outdoors, while across all of Scotland, people are not allowed to meet other households indoors, so you can’t stay over with friends, for example.

 In England, PM Boris Johnson recently announced a new three tier system to manage localised lockdowns around the country.
-From today, the country is split into three categories: medium, high and very high risk.
-In high risk areas, you’re no longer allowed to meet other households indoors, while in very high risk areas, which currently only applies to Liverpool, households cannot mix inside, outside or at hospitality venues; pubs and bars not serving meals must close; and there is guidance against travelling in or out of the area.
+The country is now split into three categories: Tier 1 (medium), Tier 2 (high) and Tier 3 (very high risk).
+In high risk areas, such as London, you’re no longer allowed to meet other households indoors, while in very high risk areas, like Liverpool, households cannot mix inside, outside or at hospitality venues; pubs and bars not serving meals must close; and there is guidance against travelling in or out of the area.
 You can check where these restrictions apply here.

 In summary, holidays in the UK are a little more complicated than they were for a few glorious months this summer, but if you do your research and follow the rules a night or three in a place like this is still within reach...